What is Change Data Capture?

-The 2004 flick 50 First Dates starring Adam Sandler and Drew Barrymore can help explain the system design behind efficient change data capture, as well as Apache Kafka.
+The 2004 flick 50 First Dates starring Adam Sandler and Drew Barrymore is a great real-world, non-software example of how change data capture works.

 In the movie, one of our main characters suffers from severe amnesia after an accident and is unable to retain new memories.
 Our other lovestruck character doesn’t lose hope, though.